-Occupational health, including injury and accident prevention, pesticide exposure, respiratory illness, heat-related illness; and farmworker rights;
+- Occupational and environmental health, , including injury and accident prevention, pesticide exposure, respiratory illness, heat-related illness; and farmworker rights;

-Access to health care, including best practices for health prevention and promotion; strategies for expanding health insurance; legal aspect of access to health care; and the use of technology to reduce health disparities and health information technologies.
+- Access to health care, including best practices for health prevention and promotion; strategies for expanding health insurance; legal aspects of access to health care; and the use of technology to reduce health disparities and health information technologies.